Numerical computations of geometric ergodicity for stochastic dynamics: Preliminary

-The coupling inequality \eqref{proc_coup_ineq} usually only gives a lower bound of the geometric convergence/contraction rate.
-We argue that the upper bound of the geometric ergodicity can be estimated by using first passage times because of the existence of the optimal coupling.
+In general, the coupling inequality \eqref{proc_coup_ineq} only gives a lower bound of the geometric convergence/contraction rate.
+We argue that in some cases, e.g., the random perturbation of a logistic map considered in Section 4.4, the upper bound of the geometric ergodicity can be also estimated by using the first passage times because of the existence of the optimal coupling.

-For the sake of simplicity, we consider discrete-time Markov processes.
-Recall that for an optimal coupling, the equality in \eqref{proc_coup_ineq} holds.
-It has been shown that for any two mutually singular probabilities $\mu$ and $\nu$ on $E,$ an optimal coupling with initial distribution $\mu\times\nu$ exists and was explicitly constructed in \cite{griffeath1975maximal, pitman1976coupling}.
+For sake of simplicity, we consider the discrete-time Markov processes.
+Recall that a coupling is said to be optimal if the equality in \eqref{proc_coup_ineq} holds for all times.
+It has been shown that for any two mutually singular probabilities $\mu$ and $\nu$, an optimal coupling with initial distribution $\mu\times\nu$ exists and was explicitly constructed in \cite{griffeath1975maximal, pitman1976coupling}.